sparkfabrik/company-playbook/content/procedures/kickstart-a-new-project.md

 Ask someone with the owner permissions on Sparfabrik's _Google Apps for Work_ account to create a group with the following properties

-* The group name must follow the template: `Sparkfabrik - <Project> Team` (mind the case!)
+* The group name must follow the template: `SparkFabrik - <Project> Team` (mind the case!)
 * Add all Team Leaders and management representatives who are involved as **onwers** of the group
 * Add all developers as **members** of the groups

-**IMPORTANT NOTE**: by convention this group contains Sparkfabrik team members only. **Do not** add external users to the group to avoid leaking of classified information.
+**IMPORTANT NOTE**: by convention this group contains SparkFabrik team members only. **Do not** add external users to the group to avoid leaking of classified information.